simonzhaoms/pkgdep/docker/docker-notes.md

 There are 2 versions: Community Edition (CE) and Enterprise Edition (EE).
-See [Get Docker CE for Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/) for more detailed installation of Docker CE.  **NOTE** There is no apt source for Ubuntu 18.10.
+See [Get Docker CE for Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/) for more detailed installation of Docker CE.

 ```bash
 sudo apt-get install -y apt-transport-https ca-certificates curl software-properties-common